picrin-scheme/picrin/docs/libs.rst

 - **(dictionary-ref dict key)**

-  Look up dictionary dict for a value associated with symbol key.
+  Look up dictionary dict for a value associated with key.
 It returns two values: first is the associated value if exists, and second is a boolean of lookup result.

 - **(dictionary-set! dict key obj)**